GMLC-TDC/HELICS/docs/developer-guide/continuous-integration.md

 ## AppVeyor and Cirrus CI

 - AppVeyor performs a Cygwin 64-bit Release compilation on `main`; tests are disabled for this job.
-- Cirrus CI builds and runs the `SystemCI` test label on FreeBSD 15.

 ## Documentation